 Which University Officer is responsible for administering the FERPA guidelines?

-The Vice President for Student Affairs is responsible for institutional compliance with the FERPA guidelines.
+The Office of the University Provost is responsible for institutional compliance with the FERPA guidelines.
 The Office of the Registrar is responsible for the maintenance and release of the academic record.
 The Registrar's Office is located on the first floor of Lyle Hall.
 Questions or concerns about FERPA are to be directed to the Registrar.